WASasquatch/discostream/README.md

 # discostream
-A fork of the Disco notebook taylored for my personal taste.
+A fork of the [Disco Diffusion](https://discodiffusion.com/) notebook taylored for my personal taste.